-If all the four measures above don’t make any difference, then you can continue to try the two ways below to delete files or folders that cannot be deleted.
+If all the five measures above don’t make any difference, then you can continue to try the three ways below to force delete files or folders that can’t be deleted.

-You can try to use Command Prompt to delete files that cannot be deleted in Windows 10.
+Can’t delete file?
+You can try to use Command Prompt to delete files or folders that cannot be deleted in Windows 10.

 Step 1.
 You can press Windows + R keys on the keyboard, type cmd, and press Ctrl + Shift + Enter to run Windows Command Prompt as administrator.

 Step 2.
 Then input the command line and hit Enter to force delete the file in Windows 10 with CMD.
 The command line is like this: del c:\users\alisa\desktop\test.txt.
 Replace “c:\users\alisa\desktop\test.txt” with the path of the target file.
 And do remember to include the file extension in the command.

 To check the path of the file, you can right-click the file and click Properties.

 Force delete folder in Windows 10 with ““RMDIR /S /Q” command:

 To delete a folder that won’t delete in Windows 10, you can type rmdir /s /q E:\test command in Command Prompt window.
 Replace “E:\test” with the path of the folder.

 This post offers an iCloud Mail login and sign-up guide on Mac, iPhone, iPad, iPod Touch.
 Also check how to access iCloud Mail on Windows 10/11 PC or Android.

 Method 2.
 Use Safe Mode to Unlock and Delete Files